nikoheikkila/nikoheikkila.fi/src/pages/blog/why-i-m-quitting-twitter/index.md

 ***Niko Heikkilä***

 *P.S.
 This is not as dramatic a decision as it reads.
-Just channeling my inner Don Draper.*
+I'm only channeling my inner Don Draper.*

 ![Don Draper Meditating at Mad Men's Final Episode](https://media.giphy.com/media/3oEdv9duTLhWoNhcGs/giphy.gif)